Azure/azure-powershell/src/Sql/Sql/help/Remove-AzSqlInstanceDatabaseSensitivityClassification.md

 # Remove-AzSqlInstanceDatabaseSensitivityClassification

 ## SYNOPSIS
-Removes the classification of columns in the database.
+Removes the information types and sensitivity labels of columns in the database.

 ## SYNTAX